-We’ll also run through the technical stuff that may seem intimidating at first, like top-level domains (TPL) and keyword implementation.
+We’ll also run through the technical stuff that may seem intimidating at first, like top-level domains (TLD) and keyword implementation.
 Plus, we’ll share valuable tools like domain name generators and checkers to make your decision-making process easier.
 We hope this comprehensive guide to finding the perfect domain name for your website will set you up for online success.

 What is a Domain Name?

 Your domain name is your unique website name that users enter in their browser to reach your website, appearing after the www.
 It acts as the online identity for your brand or business and should be unique, memorable, and relevant to your business.
 Domain names are registered and managed through domain registrars.
 Domain registrars are companies that act as an intermediary between users and the domain name system (DNS) by providing the service of domain name registration.

 They allow you to search for and purchase available domain names, renew your domain registration and transfer ownership.
 They also maintain a database of registered domain names and their corresponding information, ensuring that each domain is unique and properly assigned to its owner.

 Why Choosing the Right Domain Name Is Matters